mihaigiurgeanu/cold-widow/README.md

 The name of the file to which `decode45` will save the binary data _must_ be passed as the first argument of the `decode45` method.

-## write-qr
+## make-qr

-`write-qr` generates a qrcode pgm image for a file containing only the 45 charcters allowed by the qr-code alphanumeric mode.
+`make-qr` generates a qrcode pgm image for a file containing only the 45 charcters allowed by the qr-code alphanumeric mode.

 ## Usage